 The difficult part of getting rid of the dollar is finding a replacement.
 Any reserve currency that is sponsored by a government will give that government the same leverage the U.S. currently holds.
 Every other current contender is backed by an entity with its own set of issues whether the Eurozone, Japan, or China.
 This has led to calls for a cryptocurrency, such as Bitcoin, which is not backed by any country.
 Having a currency that is free from politics is a utopian idea.
 This doesn’t seem likely, as governments like power and control.
 Giving up control over currency seems to be a sure way to lose both.

 The greatest threat to the dollar falling from reserve status is most likely from U.S. politics pushing people away.
 The frequent use of sanctions noted previously, and the current political polarization have other countries rethinking the dollar.
 Repeated showdowns over the debt ceiling in the last decade, and excessive levels of debt take a toll on the credibility of the dollar.
-Without a clear challenger to the dollar currently, the most likely path seems to be a more fragmented global payments system with each country trying to use their own currency in more transactions.
+Without a clear challenger to the dollar currently, the most likely path seems to be a more fragmented global payments system with each country trying to use its own currency in more transactions.
 These changes typically take place over decades, not years.

-There is reason to be concerned, but not alarmed.
-The dollar’s role in the global economy has provided many benefits to the U.S.A continued erosion of dominance could see these benefits reverse.
+There is reason to be concerned but not alarmed.
+The dollar’s role in the global economy has provided many benefits to the U.S. Continued erosion of dominance could see these benefits reverse.
 However, the fear that the dollar will fall to zero and be worthless is highly speculative and overblown.
 The previous global reserve currency, the pound sterling, still holds value nearly 80 years after the dollar usurped it.
 Other currencies have value even though many have never enjoyed reserve status.

 If the dollar were to fall significantly, the cost of imports would materially increase.
 The counterbalance is that goods produced domestically would be competitive in price both domestically and across the globe.
-There are a variety of different paths that the dollar, and global economy can take in the future.
-Current trade agreements may be a distant memory in five or ten years, or the trend of using different currencies could accelerate.
+There are a variety of different paths that the dollar and global economy can take in the future.
+Current trade agreements may be a distant memory in five or ten years, and the trend of using different currencies could accelerate.